SNMP Trapping

 $ALL" | tee --append "$OUT"

-which is followed by IP address.
+followed by the IP address.

 The bash HOST variable can be redefined to extract an IP address